Chapter 2: Getting started with Python: Miniforge, VS Code and conda environments

 In Python, you have two options to add comments to your code:

-• use # followed by you comment text, to add a line comment
+• use # followed by your comment text to add a line comment

 • can be placed anywhere in your script

-• every new line needs to be initialized with a new #
+• every new line needs its own #

 # This is a line comment placed at the line beginning: